GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 <details>
    <summary>New configuration flag for Applications</summary>

   A new configuration flag `published` has been added to Applications.
-When the application is indicated as `published`, it will be visible on the TechPass portal.
+When the application is indicated as `published`, it will be visible on the TechPass Portal.

  >**Note**:
  >- All existing applications are marked as **published**.